AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/email-deliverability-power-pack-how-to-import-a-seedlist.md

 ---
 unique-page-id: 10099077
-description: Email Deliverability Power Pack: How to Import a Seedlist - Marketo Docs - Product Documentation
+description: Email Deliverability Power Pack -How to Import a Seedlist - Marketo Docs - Product Documentation
-title: Email Deliverability Power Pack: How to Import a Seedlist
+title: Email Deliverability Power Pack -How to Import a Seedlist
 ---

 # Email Deliverability Power Pack: How to Import a Seedlist {#email-deliverability-power-pack-how-to-import-a-seedlist}